 Floating around for hours

 In the hours that follow, the atmosphere on board is kafkaesque.
-A rented fishing boat with a crew of about fifteen people bobs around for hours, waiting for a small underwater structure to be found to see if anemones grow and crayfish live there.
+A rented fishing boat with a crew of regarding fifteen people bobs around for hours, waiting for a small underwater structure to be found to see if anemones grow and crayfish live there.
 Very expensive and time-consuming, and for what exactly?

 Crew members with a more traditional skipper background have their doubts.
 Piero Tundo, from the ship’s galley, is “not a fan” of the artificial reefs.
 The North Sea has become a lot cleaner in recent decades, he says, now that skippers no longer dump all their rubbish and oil into the water.
 “Nature will heal itself.”

 The 69-year-old pilot Dirk Venema also shakes his head over the railing.
 “Waste of money,” he says.
-In any case, he has “an opinion” about the government’s nature policy.
+In any case, he has “an opinion” regarding the government’s nature policy.
 “My parents were farmers.”
 Tundo also thinks that the environment is a ‘hot topic’ and that is why millions go to feel-good projects like this.

 Waiting for his second dive, Bergsma counters that.
 He emphasizes that nowadays there are almost no cod left, and that other animal species have also practically disappeared.
 A richer North Sea offers benefits for many other species, birds and fish.
 Compare artificial reefs in wind farms with a forest in an open plain, where animals find shelter and food.
 Kelder: “Climate change is a threat, but if the ecosystem is healthy, the sea can better cope with those blows.”